d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

 When that one translation does not work
 ---------------------------------------

-While using virtual memory translation, you might encounter a situation, when some address you thought will get translated correctly doesn't or vice versa.
+While using virtual memory translation, we might encounter a situation, when some address we thought will get translated correctly doesn't or vice versa.
 For these cases, MSIM offers the ``tr`` command, which perform the virtual address translation using the active pagetable and describes the individual steps it took.